stepcellwolf/unicis-tech/pages/about.md

 [IPython](http://ipython.org/) and many others.

 I am very interested in [photographing](/pages/photography.html) and I own Nikon 80 DSLR, cooking, traveling and skiing.
-Sometimes, I go to yoga class, DJing here is the [music](http://www.last.fm/user/stepcellwolf) that I love and that I can not live without it, and so forth.
+Sometimes, I go to yoga class, DJing - here is the [music](http://www.last.fm/user/stepcellwolf) that I love and that I can not live without it, and many other things.

 ## PGP key